The Love of Ida Rubinstein and Romaine Brooks

-After the war, Ida returned to her company which was officially established in 1928 and financed with her part of a family inheritance.
+After the war, Rubinstein returned to her company which was officially established in 1928 and financed with her part of a family inheritance.
 It presented ballets by some of the greatest artists of the time: choreographies by Nijinska, Massine, Fokine, and Jooss; original scores by Ravel (Boléro), Stravinsky (L’Oiseau de Feu), Sauguet, Honegger… The company disbanded in 1935.
 Her last performance was as an actress in 1939, in Jeanne d’Arc au Bucher.